jyotitripathi27/Bolttedex/client/README.md

-# Pokémon frontned Application
+# Pokemon frontned Application

 This is a frontend application for Bolttedex.
-It shows a list of Pokémon and you can see the pokemon details in a popup card on click of a pokemon from the list.
+It shows a list of Pokemon and you can see the pokemon details in a popup card on click of a pokemon from the list.

 # App URL